singridgreen/hello-world/README.md

 2014-Present
   *	Work one-on-one with adult with autism to develop social, cognitive, and motor skills.
   *	Plan activities and outings for adult with autism.
+  * Provide respite care for parents and family.

 **Alaskan Observers, Inc.**
 _Observer_